Pantheism & Siti Jenar

 Dari cahaya ku datangnye kamu ya Muhammad.
 Dan dari kamulah wujudnye semesta alam

-10. muhammad nugraha Says:
+10. muhammad nugraha says:

 People pretend to know it all. people judge on the basis they believe rather than on the basis the really know.
 People pretend they know things like allah, what he wants, what he doesn’t want and then use the pretense to judge other people who believe in different things.
 Poor you…

-11. Jenar Follower Says:
+11. Jenar Follower says:

 Don’t ever talk if you still didnt know, you see to deep, if you knew what is the real jenar you will never turn in back.